LucasArts adventure games: Games related to LucasArts adventures by descendant companies

 As various designers left LucasArts, new companies were created to produce adventure games in similar styles to those created by LucasArts.
 Monkey Island creator Ron Gilbert, who left LucasArts after the completion of LeChuck's Revenge, went on to found Humongous Entertainment, in 1992.
 The company was primarily a children's game developer, but they also developed titles aimed at more mature audiences under the Cavedog Entertainment label.
-Humongous created several series of point-and-click adventure games aimed at children, some of which used SCUMM.
+Humongous created several series of point-and-click adventure games aimed at children, all of which used SCUMM until 2003.

 In the aftermath of Freelance Police's cancellation in 2004, LucasArts dismissed many of their designers who worked on adventure games.
 Most of the Freelance Police development team, including Brendan Q. Ferguson, Dave Grossman and Chuck Jordan, formed Telltale Games in 2005, to continue the development of graphic adventures.
 Michael Stemmle, the lead designer of Freelance Police, joined the company in 2008.
 In 2005, LucasArts' license with Steve Purcell concerning the Sam & Max franchise expired.
 Purcell, who had left LucasArts in 1997, moved the franchise to Telltale Games.
 The company subsequently released Sam & Max Save the World in episodic fashion from late 2006 to early 2007.
 A second run of Sam & Max games, Sam & Max Beyond Time and Space, was released across late 2007 and early 2008.
 The third Sam & Max season The Devil's Playhouse was released in 2010.
 In 2009, LucasArts began a collaboration with Telltale Games to create a new series of episodic adventure games, Tales of Monkey Island.
 Development of this project was led by Dave Grossman, with Michael Stemmle assisting with design and story production.
 The development team also included members with past experience from both The Curse of Monkey Island and Escape from Monkey Island.
 In addition, series creator Ron Gilbert was involved in the early design of the project.
 Sam and Max were also included in the casual poker games developed by Telltale Games, Poker Night at the Inventory, released in 2010, and its sequel, Poker Night 2, released in 2013.
 The company has gone on to develop other episodic adventure games from licensed properties, reaching critical success with their series of The Walking Dead games.